Resonant interactions from dynamical perturbers on generic orbits around an extreme mass ratio inspiral: Discussion

-iThere are several future avenues for this formalism to be expanded and utilized by the broader EMRI community.
+There are several future avenues for this formalism to be expanded and utilized by the broader EMRI community.
 For a more in-depth statistical analysis on the nature of these tidal resonances, increasing the number of simulated orbits with an extended parameter space (e.g., longer evolution times, eccentricities greater than 0.8, etc.).
 Since we compute resonant interactions after evolving both bodies, we would develop an ODE integrator that can step back in time to add the changes to the action variables in the EMRI evolution as the system crosses a tidal resonance in order to incorporate resonances along the trajectory of the EMRI.
-Another useful avenue is to construct model waveforms with third-body perturbations present.
+Another useful avenue is to construct model waveforms with third-body perturbations present \cite{Levati:2025ybi}.
 This can be done by entering orbit data from this code into packages like FastEMRIWaveforms \cite{Katz_2021}.
 To facilitate this, an adaptive perturbing mechanism that imparts the $\Delta J_{\rm td, i}$ values onto the orbital parameters as an EMRI crosses a resonance.
 Once this is complete, tidal resonances from dynamic perturbers can be implemented as a feature in codes for things such as waveform modeling, IMBH-related seeding models, QPE-related parameter estimation, Global Fit models for LISA-like detectors, and more \cite{Katz2024GPUGlobalFit, Katz_2021, chakraborty2024testingemrimodelsquasiperiodic, Pan_2021}.
+For our initial orbit conditions, we also seek to improve our abilities to generate initial conditions for the EMRI by working with PN-capable N-Body simulators, such as KETJU or with more details of the binary formation \cite{1977ApJ...213..183P, 2024ApJ...977..268Y}, to determine how a population of stellar-mass compact objects starting further out will evolve to become EMRIs as they inspiral and enter the black hole perturbation theory regime \cite{2023MNRAS.524.4062M}.
 Lastly, other effects that are influenced by resonant phenomena, such as gravitational echoes \cite{2022IJMPD..3142009G, PhysRevD.108.104040} and tidal torques \cite{2015JHEAp...7..148K, 2024ApJ...977..268Y}, can be studied in part using this formalism and code.
 Many of these effects, as well as the build-up to a full-fledged adaptive perturbation mechanism and waveform generator, will be documented in future papers of this series.

 The future of gravitational wave astronomy will require the development of space-based detectors (e.g., LISA) to probe the low frequency regime ($\sim$ mHz) of gravitational waves.
 EMRIs are an ideal source for such waves and are expected to be prevalent in galactic center environments \cite{2019A&A...627A..92G}.
 This work hopes to contribute to the broader community by accounting for more realistic effects that could impact the way we model and interpret EMRI observations.
 By studying gravitational waves from EMRIs and accurately modeling their relevant physical interactions, we can better understand galactic center environments and test our theories of gravity in the strong field regime.